-Integrality, in the sense of the Sanskrit pūrṇa, is an amazingly powerful concept that will in all likelihood play a major role in the next stage of the collective evolution of consciousness.
-The word pūrṇa has a very beautiful and long history in India.
+Integrality, in the sense of the Sanskrit pūrṇa, is an amazingly powerful concept and the word pūrṇa has a very beautiful and long history in India.
 Whenever the Upaniṣads are recited, especially the Isha Upaniṣad, it is a tradition to also recite the Pūrṇa Stotra:

 oṁ pūrṇam adaḥ pūrṇam idaṁ

 pūrṇasya pūrṇam ādāya

 Infinite comes from infinite.

 It is a very short text in which the word pūrṇa occurs seven times.
 To translate pūrṇa is somewhat complex.
 In the context of the Pūrṇa Stotra you cannot really translate it as "integrality".
 In this context it is often translated as "the complete", or "the infinite", but it is the infinite in a very special all-comprehensive sense.
 The stotra starts with, "That is infinite", meaning, "The Divine is infinite."
 Then it says, "All This is infinite.
 This infinite comes from that infinite."
 And then it ends with a kind of mighty mathematics of the infinite.
 It says, "If you take away the infinite from the infinite, you still have the infinite."